 Pigs in a Rice Noodle Blanket

-A nice wide noodle to wrap around the dogs.
-After these were cooked, rinsed, and dried, they were nice and starchy and stuck to the hot dog with no problem.
+You need a nice wide noodle to wrap around the dogs.
+After these were cooked, rinsed, and patted dry, they were starchy enough to stick to the hot dog with no problem.

 I wasn’t sure how the noodles would work in the frying pan but they actually got crispy!